-The EIS shall include a Transportation Impact Study and Traffic Management Plan that shall assess and report on the potential effects of transporting oversized and overweight Project materials and equipment over existing roadways, during construction, operation, maintenance, modification, decommissioning and rehabilitation phases of the Project, that includes but is not limited to the following information:
+The EIS shall include a Transportation Impact Study and Traffic Management Plan that shall assess and report on the potential effects of transporting oversized and overweight Project materials and equipment over existing roadways, during construction, operation and maintenance, and decommissioning and rehabilitation phases of the Project, that includes but is not limited to the following information:

-- a) a study of the existing road infrastructure and capacity of the existing roads, bridges, culverts, sign structures, traffic and utility poles to accommodate transportation of oversized and overweight loads during the lifetime of the Project;

-- b) frequency of travel over proposed routes; - c) the estimated increased deterioration to the existing road infrastructure (e.g. road surface, roadbed, bridges, culverts, etc.) as a result of transportation of oversized and overweight loads associated with the Project, and the estimated increased maintenance requirements for roads, culverts and bridges due to the proposed work; - d) acknowledgement that measures that will be implemented to mitigate any deficiencies in the roads, bridges or infrastructure, including providing alternative access, acknowledging that any engineering design or investigation costs will be at the Proponent's expense; - e) traffic management plans for vehicular traffic during transportation of oversized and overweight loads, including municipal requirements and traffic management plans for the transport of oversized and overweight loads through municipal roadways; - f) identification of provincial access and right of way permit requirements as expected over the life of the Project; and - g) municipal requirements regarding traffic management plans for the municipal road infrastructure.
+- a) a study of the existing road infrastructure and capacity of the existing roads, bridges, culverts, sign structures, traffic and utility poles to accommodate transportation of oversized and overweight loads during the lifetime of the Project; - b) frequency of travel over proposed routes; - c) the estimated increased deterioration to the existing road infrastructure (e.g., road surface, roadbed, bridges, culverts, etc.) as a result of transportation of oversized and overweight loads associated with the Project, and the estimated increased maintenance requirements for roads, culverts and bridges due to the proposed work; - d) acknowledgement that measures will be implemented to mitigate any deficiencies in the roads, bridges or infrastructure, including providing alternative access, acknowledging that any engineering design or investigation costs will be at the Proponent's expense; - e) traffic management plans for vehicular traffic during transportation of oversized and overweight loads, including municipal requirements for traffic management plans for the transport of oversized and overweight loads through municipal roadways and infrastructure; and - f) identification of provincial access and right of way permit requirements as expected over the life of the Project.

-7.2.7 Engagement and Participation Plan
+7.2.7 Public Participation Plan

-The EIS shall include an Engagement and Participation Plan that describes how local communities, cottage owners, recreational users, and interested persons can meaningfully participate in the planning of all phases of the Project (construction, operation and maintenance, decommissioning and rehabilitation) and how they will continue to be engaged throughout the life of the Project, including in the monitoring of environmental effects.
+The EIS shall include an Public Participation Plan that describes how local communities, cottage owners, recreational users, and interested persons can meaningfully participate in the planning of all phases of Project (construction, operation and maintenance, decommissioning and rehabilitation) and how they will continue to be engaged throughout the life of the Project, including in the monitoring of environmental effects.